Mental Health Benefits of Exercise

 Mental Benefits of Exercise

-In fact, people who exercise regularly tend to have a greater sense of mental wellbeing, more energy throughout the day, a sharper memory, better mood, and positive self-image.
+In fact, people who exercise regularly tend to have a greater sense of mental wellbeing, more energy throughout the day, a sharper memory, better mood, and a positive self-image.

 How Does Exercise Improve Mental Health?